mbodm/WOWCAU/README.md

 # WOWCAU
-My most recent World of Warcraft Curseforge addons updater
+My most recent World of Warcraft Curseforge addon updater

 ### What is WOWCAU?
 - It's a simple World of Warcraft addon updater for CurseForge addons